-In the midst of separation and divorce there’s a minefield of legislation to protect each others rights when it comes to property and children and immediately after separation that is what is focused on.
+If you can afford to hire an experienced divorce lawyer, in the midst of separation and divorce, there’s a minefield of legislation to protect each others rights.
+When it comes to property and children and immediately after separation, that is what is focused on.
 How are we going to fairly split our property and how are we going to share custody of the children.
 Unfortunately in our circumstances, it’s messy and hard and up until now I really haven’t thought too much about anything else we shared.

 What about extended family?
 What about pets?
 What about friends?